-Develop a site-based assessment inventory that identifies the screens and/or assessment tools which inform the decisions of each agency at the identified points of reform or enhanced practice.
+□ Develop a site-based assessment inventory that identifies the screens and/or assessment tools which inform the decisions of each agency at the identified points of reform or enhanced practice.
 See Appendix M: Screening and Assessment Inventory Example for an excerpt from a completed inventory.

-Guidebook (p.
-49) Reviewing the use of assessments

-Initiate development of a resource inventory with an emphasis on the resources, services, and interventions that are most likely to be necessary to support the planned action at the key decision points identified for reform or enhanced practice.
+GUIDEBOOK Guidebook (p.
+49) Reviewing the use of assessments ☐ Initiate development of a resource inventory with an emphasis on the resources, services, and interventions that are most likely to be necessary to support the planned action at the key decision points identified for reform or enhanced practice.
 See Appendix N: Resource Inventory Example for an excerpt from a completed inventory.

-Guidebook (pp. 36-37) Compiling a resource inventory

-Continue Analysis of Law and Policy

-Develop an overarching initial summary of the legal and policy prohibitions and permissions considered relevant to personally identifiable information and aggregated data sharing for purposes of case planning, trend analysis, and outcome tracking.
+GUIDEBOOK Guidebook (pp. 36-37) Compiling a resource inventory Continue Analysis of Law and Policy ☐ Develop an overarching initial summary of the legal and policy prohibitions and permission identifiable information and aggregated data sharing for purposes of case planning, trend , , ☐ Review the system maps and preliminary recommendations developed by the Resources a and Practice Subcommittee

-Review the system maps and preliminary recommendations developed by the Resources and Practice Subcommittee and offer input on legal prohibitions and permissions for the establishment of enhanced practices.
-In addition, the Law, Policy, and Information Sharing Subcommittee should consider the court process as depicted in the process maps and identify areas for potential reform or enhancement of processes on behalf of dual status youth.

-- Where in the case flow process is there consideration of diversion and other alternatives to formal processing? - Are the appropriate representatives present in court at each hearing (e.g., are social workers notified of and present at delinquency proceedings)? - Does the court use a coordinated case processing model?
+- and offer input on legal prohibitions and permissions for the establishment of enhanced practices.
+In addition, the Law, Policy, and Information Sharing Subcommittee should consider the court process as depicted in the process maps and identify areas for potential reform or enhancement of processes on behalf of dual status youth. - Where in the case flow process is there consideration of diversion and other alternatives to formal processing? - Are the appropriate representatives present in court at each hearing (e.g., are social workers notified of and present at delinquency proceedings)? - 2 Does the court use a coordinated case processing model?
 If not, has this approach been considered? - How do state statutes impact key intake, detention, adjudicatory, and dispositional actions and alternatives available to dual status youth?